How to Measure Your Outsourced BDR Against Your In-House Team

-Making the decision to rely fully on an outsourced BDR team is a big leap for many businesses.
+Making the decision to rely fully on an outsourced BDR or SDR team is a big leap for many businesses.
 Especially for those firms that are completely new to the world of outsourcing, the thought of trusting a third party with their sales function entirely seems risky.
 For this reason, many choose to adopt a hybrid approach, whereby the organization relies on both outsourced and in-house talent to generate meetings, at least until they can determine which team performs best.

 But how can organizations go about comparing an outsourced BDR to an in-house rep?
 What are the different factors, beyond sheer volume of meetings booked, that should factor into this important decision?
 Let’s break it down.